Transjakarta: Stations

 Some routes do not have a separate lane.

-Transjakarta BRT stations (or BRT shelter) are distinguished from typical bus stops as they are often located in the middle of the road and require passengers to access them via elevated bridges, although some stations lack this and are only accessed by pelican road crossing.
-Some of the stations are equipped with escalators or lifts, and are designed to be seamlessly integrated into nearby buildings or integrated train stations.
-For instance, the old building of Tosari station used to be directly connected to the UOB Plaza, but has since been replaced with a pelican crossing since 2018.
-Accessing the station requires passengers to tap an electronic payment card (known as tap in), which they have to do again to exit the arrival shelter (known as tap out).

-Some terminus stations are built within bus terminals in a form of separated or integrated building.
-For instance, the first lane at the Blok M bus terminal is reserved for Transjakarta only.
-Similarly, the southernmost building of the Pulo Gebang terminal is reserved as a terminus for Transjakarta services.
+Transjakarta's BRT stations are typically located in the middle of the road and are connected by a skybridge, which may or may not include a lift or a ramp for step-free access.
+Passengers must use the bridge to enter the station.
+However, some stations use a pelican crossing instead.
+Most stations feature an island platform layout, with platform doors on each side for buses going towards opposite directions.
+However, some stations are one-way only or divided into two separate buildings, so one building features a side platform layout.

-Older Transjakarta stations are primarily constructed using aluminium, steel, glass, and concrete materials.
+The first- and second-generation Transjakarta stations are primarily constructed from aluminium, steel, glass, and concrete.
 The walls are made of aluminium and glass covers, with tread plates constructing the floors.
 To ensure proper air ventilation, fins are installed on the aluminium parts of the stations.
+The concrete forms the supporting pillars of the shelters, which are usually painted blue.
+The second generation differed from the first in that they were typically longer and featured multiple sets of doors, unlike first-generation stations, which featured one set of doors on each side.
+Some first-generation stations were later extended using an extension building, which featured an open-air design with no aluminium fins and only supporting pillars.

-The concrete makes up for the supporting pillars of the shelters, which are usually painted blue.
-However, newer stations built since the revitalisation project in 2022 ditch the glass and aluminium, and instead have concrete-constructed walls whose height is only half of a typical human with no walls covering the space all the way to the top, allowing for air to move and circulate freely.
-The floors are also made of concrete, and all the pillars and covers are coloured beige instead of grey or blue.
-Exception of this design applies to some stations which are part of a larger building (such as CSW as part of its TOD building and Pulo Gebang shelter part of the Pulo Gebang Bus Terminal building), as such their design resembles the building they are part of.
-Newer stations may also feature platform screen doors to ensure passenger safety, although its opening and closing aren't synced to the bus doors but rather whether it detects the bus in front of it.
+The third-generation design, used since 2020, ditches the glass and aluminium and instead features concrete walls that are only half the height of a typical human, with no walls covering the space to the top, allowing air to move and circulate freely.
+The floors are also made of concrete, and all the pillars and covers are painted beige rather than grey or blue.
+Exceptions to this design apply to some stations that are part of a larger building (such as CSW, part of its TOD building, and Pulo Gebang station, part of the Pulo Gebang Bus Terminal building); as such, their designs resemble the buildings they are part of.
+Newer stations also feature platform screen doors to ensure passenger safety.